 In 2013, LA met up with San Jose in the Western Conference Semifinals.
 LA took the series in seven games and got revenge for 2011.
 This was a tightly contested series, as five of the seven games were decided by a single goal.
 The teams had a physical series, which witnessed 110 PIM, and a game misconduct.
 This series mainly came down to a battle of netminders.
 Jonathan Quick posted a .951 save percentage (SV%) for LA, while Antti Niemi posted a .924 SV% for the Sharks.

-The teams met up again in the 2014 playoffs, and this series was one of the darkest moments in Sharks franchise history.
+The teams met up again in the 2014 Playoffs, and this series was one of the darkest moments in Sharks franchise history.
 Conversely, it was one of the best moments in LA’s history.
-San Jose took a commanding, three-to-zero series lead, and outscored LA, 17-8 in the first three games.
+San Jose took a commanding, 3-0 series lead, and outscored LA, 17-8 in the first three games.
 The Kings stormed back with a 6-3 win in Game 4.
 This was followed up with a 3-0 shutout and a 4-1 victory in Game 6.
-In Game 7, the Kings did the unthinkable, they completed the reverse sweep and later went onto win the Stanley Cup.
+In Game 7, the Kings did the unthinkable, they completed the reverse sweep and later went on to win the Stanley Cup.

 San Jose missed the playoffs in 2015, however, the Kings and Sharks matched up against each other in the first round of the 2016 playoffs.
 The Sharks won the first two games, while LA took game three by a score of 2-1 in overtime.
 Following Game 3, Drew Doughty said: